open-ch/Stampy/README.txt

-Stampy, a Java implementation of the STOMP 1.2 specification
+Stampy, a Java implementation of the STOMP 1.2 specification.

 This project was built using Java 7 in Eclipse, with Apache Ant & Apache Ivy.
 The artifacts produced are Java 5 compatible.
 The text below is taken from the generated overview html in the Javadocs.
 The build produces 6 artifacts: